SwaroopR1/Blender-Add-on-for-Cubic-Mesh-Creation/README.md

 Error Handling: Pop-up warning if N > 20 is entered.

-Collection Support: Optional dedicated collection for organized cube storage.
+Collection Support: Dedicated collection for organized cube storage.

 Delete  Button: Remove selectedd cubes with one click.